Comprehensive list of all local Chester services required to carry out all the tasks following someone’s death.

 Check for a pre-paid funeral plan

-It is important to check for a pre=paid funeral plan before appointing a funeral director, because you could risk losing the full cost of the funeral.
+It is important to check for a pre=paid funeral plan before appointing a funeral director, because you could risk losing the full funeral cost.

 Appoint a funeral director